josh-W42/group_up/README.md

 # group-up
-A basic real time chat application using express, sequelize and socket.io.
+A basic chat application using express, sequelize.